A Nonparametric Framework for Universal Difference-in-Differences: Introduction

-This paper aims to develop a novel approach for identifying and estimating treatment effects in the canonical DiD settings under the OREC assumption.
-Our proposed approach has special merit in that, to the best of our knowledge, it is the only existing method that satisfies the following key properties: (i) it applies to the causal effects on the treated on any effect measure scale of potential interest (e.g., ATT, quantile effects on the treated); (ii) it applies to any outcome type including continuous outcomes, binary outcomes, count outcomes, or a mixture of these; (iii) the OREC assumption is scale-invariant, i.e., it does not depend on how the outcome is transformed; (iv) it allows for the presence of an unmeasured confounder of the association between treatment and treatment-free potential outcome, and (v) we provide a complete semiparametric efficiency theory for estimation and inference.
-Throughout the paper, we refer to an estimation method for causal inference in DiD settings satisfying properties (i)-(v) as \emph{Universal DiD}.
-As our approach achieves all of these criteria, it can be viewed as a universal DiD framework for estimating treatment effects in DiD settings.
+To the best of our knowledge, our proposed approach has special merit in that it is the only existing method that satisfies the following key properties: (i) it applies to the causal effects on the treated on any standard effect measure scale of potential interest (e.g., ATT, quantile effects on the treated); (ii) it applies to any outcome type including continuous outcomes, binary outcomes, count outcomes, or a mixture of these; (iii) the OREC assumption is transformation-invariant, i.e., it does not depend on how the outcome is transformed; (iv) it allows for the presence of an unmeasured confounder of the association between treatment and treatment-free potential outcome, and (v) we provide a complete semiparametric efficiency theory for estimation and inference.
+Throughout the paper, we refer to an estimation method for causal inference in DiD settings satisfying properties (i)-(v) as \emph{Universal DiD} (UDiD), adopting the terminology of \citet{UDID2024_Epi}.
+As our approach achieves all of these criteria, it can be viewed as a universal framework for estimating treatment effects in DiD settings.